rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/README.md

 ---
 description: >-
-  Step-by-step guide to send your event data from RudderStack to Adobe Analytics
+  Step-by-step guide to send your event data from RudderStack to Adobe Analytics.
 ---

 # Adobe Analytics